koala-man-64/my-own-dev-team/README.md

 - `search/index.json`
 - `search/indexer.json`

+How the templates map to behavior:

+- `search/datasource.json`: blob connection and container name.
+- `search/skillset.json`: text splitting + Azure OpenAI embedding + index projections (write chunks into the target index).
+- `search/index.json`: defines searchable fields plus `contentVector` and a vectorizer (`openai-vectorizer`).
+- `search/indexer.json`: schedules ingestion (and can be run on-demand).

 ## 3) Upload docs + run the indexer

+**What this step does**

+- Uploads your files to Blob Storage (`kb-docs`).
+- Triggers the Search indexer to ingest blobs and populate the Search index with chunks + embeddings.

+**Why it matters**

+- Until the indexer runs, Search has nothing to retrieve.

 Put files under `docs/` (you create this folder), then: